 ALICE, an acronym for Asset Limited, Income Constrained, Employed represents a population that is oftentimes overlooked.
 ALICE represents the growing number of those who rank above the Federal Poverty Line (FPL), but are unable to afford the basic necessities of housing, food, child care, health care, technology, and transportation.

-In 2018, 1,729,994 Illinois households (35%) had income below the ALICE Threshold, meaning that they were unable to afford even the most basic budget.
+In 2021, 1,797,662 Illinois households (36%) had income below the ALICE Threshold, meaning that they were unable to afford even the most basic budget.
 Yet since ALICE households earn above the Federal Poverty Level, they were not eligible for assistance.
-The large number of households struggling before the COVID-19 crisis helps explain why the dual impact of the current health crisis and economic disruption is so severe.

-Households of all ages, genders, races, and ethnicities, living in rural, urban, and suburban areas, are impacted by the COVID-19 pandemic.
-But isolating in place is a luxury that many ALICE families cannot afford.
-Differences in income and savings determine who can stay home, buy protective gear and essential items, take time off work when sick or supporting remote learning for children, and access health care.
+Households of all ages, genders, races, and ethnicities, living in rural, urban, and suburban areas, were impacted by the COVID-19 pandemic.
+Isolating in place was a luxury that many ALICE families couuld afford.
+Differences in income and savings determined who was able to stay home, buy essential items, take time off work when sick or supporting remote learning for children, and access health care.

 Seniors are a high-risk group in terms of both health and finances.

-In 2018, 565,421 senior households (46%) in Illinois had income below the ALICE Threshold.
-Due to age, underlying conditions, and often living in group quarters such as assisted living facilities or nursing homes, those over age 65 are more susceptible to getting and dying from COVID-19 than the general population. this increased vulnerability, as well as the closing of senior centers, houses of worship, and other community organizations, has heightened anxiety and isolation among the senior population.
+In 2021, 638,759 senior households (48.4%) in Illinois had income below the ALICE Threshold.
+Due to age, underlying conditions, and often living in group quarters such as assisted living facilities or nursing homes, those over age 65 have increased vulnerability. as well as the closing of senior centers, houses of worship, and other community organizations, has heightened anxiety and isolation among the senior population.
 Click here to learn more.

 Benefits of Moving Towards Equity